mjordan/islandora_solution_pack_xml/README.md

 ## To do

-This solution pack is a work in progress.
 Some features that would be useful include:

+* sample render XSLT stylesheets for common types of XML objects, like TEI, EAD, DocBook, etc.
 * checks for well formedness on XML and XSLT files as they are uploaded
 * checks for validity against a specific schema or DTD
   * Possible solution is to attach a schema file to the collection object as a datastream
 * additional viewers that present the XML content in interesting ways
   * for example as [browsable trees](http://blog.ashwani.co.in/blog/2013-07-18/stylize-your-xml-with-jquery-xml-tree-plugin/) or [SVG graphics](https://github.com/ariutta/svg-pan-zoom)
-* sample render XSLT stylesheets for common types of XML objects, like TEI, EAD, DocBook, etc.
-* caching of the rendered versions of large or expensive-to-render XML files.
+* caching of the rendered versions of large or expensive-to-render XML files (which may be done best in viewers).

 ## Maintainer